Pennsylvania Legal Funding

 How Long Will It Take for You to Access the Funds You Need?

 Once High Rise Financial loan specialists have had the opportunity to review your application and speak with your attorney, we can send your pre-settlement funds to your bank account in just a few hours.
-And as little as 24 hours, you could have access to a portion of your settlement funds in advance.
+And as little as 24 hours, you could access a portion of your settlement funds in advance.